xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 Target: arm64-apple-macosx13.0
 ```

 Why does this matter?
 Suppose we distribute this precompiled Swift module to other developers, their Swift compiler version may differ.
-To illustrate this, let's install Xcode 15 beta and execute our code.
+To illustrate this, let's install Xcode 15 and execute our code.
 We should see the following error:

 ```shell
 Compiled module was created by a different version of the compiler '5.8.0.124.5'; rebuild 'MyLogger' and try again